Making the Most of Your Cruise Experience with Your Disability

-Following Chris’ previous post, he would like to share his advice for booking a cruise holiday when you have a disability, to making the most of the whole experience.
+This post has been written by Chris Cammis, Disability Trainer & Advisor at Disabled Living.
+He shares his advice for booking a cruise holiday when you have a disability, to help you make the most of your experience.

 This form of travel has become a firm favourite for many disabled travellers in recent years for obvious reasons.
 It can be great fun but I do recommend that you read on to avoid pitfalls and enhance your enjoyment.